 For a startup, your white paper can make the difference between success and failure of the whole biz.

 So any reasonable client will be okay with paying $2,500 and up for an effective white paper.

 Don’t send e-mails and expect to be inundated with work.
 Your potential clients are buried in e-mail.

-I’ve spoken with many copywriters who sent out 100 e-mails and heard nothing back.
+I’ve spoken with several copywriters who sent out 100 e-mails and heard nothing back.
+Then they got discouraged.

 You will speak to some prospects, find out more about them, and maybe even land a couple of projects.

 Put in an honest day’s work

 If you don’t have enough clients to fill up your day, fill it up with marketing.
 Make phone calls, write your buzz piece, research ideal clients.
 Work 40 hours a week at your marketing, and you will find clients.

 Keep a swipe file of examples

 As you know, a swipe file is a collection of examples you think are particularly good or poor.